drama

 • Acting

 This class introduces the fundamentals of acting.
-Students are exposed to various theater traditions and taught the work habits and skills of a professional theater artist.
+Students are trained in theater traditions and taught the work habits and skills of a professional theater artist.
 Both individual and ensemble work are emphasized.
 Participants develop spontaneity, creative problem-solving, and the expressive use of the body and voice through exercises, improvisation, games, and in-class scene work.
 All students analyze scripts, learn to evaluate visual texts, and take creative risks.

 • Drama Performance

-College Prep’s drama productions span a variety of theatrical styles and time periods, including frequent musicals.
+College Prep’s drama productions span a variety of theatrical styles and time periods, including an annual musical.
 Each production is a unique adventure for the cast and tech crew.
-Recent productions include: The Tempest, Guys and Dolls, The Servant of Two Masters, Radium Girls, and Into the Woods.
+Recent productions include: A Midsummer’s Night Dream, The Pirates of Penzance, Frankenstein, and Mamma Mia!
+In Fall 2023, the production will be Argonautika: The Voyage of Jason and the Argonauts.
 No prior acting experience is required; enrollment and casting are by audition, usually held in the first week of each semester.
+Drama Performance meets after school.

 • Drama Tech

-Students design and create all of the technical aspects of the College Prep drama production.
-The class begins by reading the play, discussing it with the director, and determining its look and feel.
+Students design and create all of the technical aspects of each semester’s College Prep drama production.
+This after-school class begins by reading the play, discussing it with the director, and determining its look and feel.
 Drama Tech students then create the sets, props, costumes, light, and sound for the production.
 During performances, class members crew the show backstage and in the tech booth.
 No prior tech experience is required.

 • Stagecraft

-Students acquire hands-on experience with a wide variety of tools and techniques commonly used in the creation of theatrical productions.
-This class is designed to develop confidence when working with physical materials, to nurture artistic sensibility, and to encourage students to have fun with the creative process.
+This course provides hands-on experience with a wide variety of tools and techniques commonly used in the creation of theatrical productions.
+Students develop confidence working with physical materials, nurture their artistic sensibilities, and have fun with the creative process.
 Projects include carpentry, stage lighting, metalwork, sound design, mask-making, scenic paint techniques, theatrical makeup, and stage design.

 List of 2 members.